hackclub/hackclub/workshops/python_snake/README.md

 If any of the above happen, we close the curses window and quit the program.

-Now, let's determine the new head of the snake based on our movement
+Now, let's determine the new head of the snake based on our movement.

 ```python
 while True: